ousia/iRaccoonShow/README.md

 I’m only an average user that uses Linux at home and Windows at work.
 Altough I know how to use a computer (more than particular programs), I’m more proficient in Linux than in Windows.
 I know that MacOSX is a Unix version, but I don’t have any access to a Mac computer.
 I don’t think that tablets, phones and such (running iOS or Android) are computers in the proper sense of the term.

+One of the main features with iRaccoonShow is the dependency on well established libraries in the Linux ecosystem.
+This makes portability of the software itself more difficult.
+As far as I know, it could be possible for Windows, but harder for MacOSX.

 Being a command-line program, SWFTools is developed for both Windonws and Linux.
 I think there is at least one Mac port, but installing it requires to install additional software.

+Poppler is a PDF rendering library developed for Linux systems.
+It

 ### Flash